superpowers/superpowers-app/README.md

 ## How to install

-Clone this repository, make sure you have Node.js 4.x installed and run:
+Clone this repository, make sure you have the latest version of [Node.js](https://nodejs.org/) installed and run:

 ```bash
     npm install